Noor Driessen: Professional career

 Driessen began her career in 2014 with Grasshoppers.
 Her team won the Dutch championship for the first time in 2018.
 In 2021, Driessen moved to GiroLive Panthers Osnabrück.
-Two years later, she returned to Grasshoppers, where her team won the Dutch championship again in 2024 and 2025.
+Two years later, she returned to Grasshoppers, where her team won the Dutch championship and Carla de Liefde Trophy again in 2024 and 2025.

+For the 2025–2026 season, Driessen signed with Innova-tsn Leganés, where in her first season with the club, she recorded recording 9.8 points per game, 1.8 rebounds per game, and 1.2 assists per game.

 National team career

 With the Dutch national 3x3 team, Driessen won the silver medal at the 3x3 Europe Cups of 2022 and the gold medal in 2023.
 Her team also won the bronze medal in 2024.
 In 2025, Driessen was part of the Dutch national 3x3 team for the 3x3 World Cup, where they won gold.
+Later that year, she won gold again at the FIBA 3x3 Europe Cup.
+At the 2026 3x3 World Cup, she won bronze.

+Personal life

+Driessen is the younger sister of Jan Driessen who also plays basketball.